 Global Deduplication and Compression

-Panzura CloudFS™ automatically deduplicates and compresses all data before it is synced to the cloud.
-The result is reduced network traffic and a smaller storage footprint, reducing your costs and increasing your performance.
+Panzura CloudFS™ automatically deduplicates and compresses all data before it is moved to the cloud.
+The result is a dramatically reduced storage footprint from the outset.

 Panzura CloudFS deduplicates data before it’s consolidated in the cloud, across every site in your network.
 Each unique block from a file is stored once, so only one unique copy of a file is preserved by the file system.
 Here’s how it works:-

 Data is deduplicated in-line when files are created or changed.
 If a file block already exists, metadata references are created so the data doesn’t need to be written.

 Deduplication data is stored with the metadata, so each Panzura filer has a full record of the deduplication tables.
 Even if a file block isn’t local, the deduplication engine uses it to make the entire system more efficient.

 Deduplication data is updated instantly through metadata from other Filers and local write activity.
 As a result, every location in your network always has an up-to-the-moment view of every file.

 Panzura’s patented technology scales to petabytes and minimizes lookups for unique data, making it efficient even for large volumes of data.